Nanor-Bright-Suka/Basic-Java-Projects/02-Simple-Calculator/README.md

-# Java Calculator
+# JAVA SIMPLE CALCULATOR
-# 🧮 Java CLI Calculator
+# 🧮 Java CLI

 A simple command-line calculator written in Java that supports **addition, subtraction, multiplication, and division** of multiple numbers.
 The program allows users to enter as many numbers as they want, performs the chosen operation, and displays the full expression with the result.